-15. A visit to the Amsterdam flower market
+15. Pay a visit to the Amsterdam Flower Market

 The Amsterdam flower market is found between Muntplein and Leidsestraat.
 Hardly any flowers there though.
+And the Tulip bulbs at the Amsterdam Flower Market are not very good.
 But if you’re looking for a souvenir, there is a large variety to choose from.

 16. Go to Cultural park of Westergasfabriek

 The gas holder (where the gas from the coals was kept) is regularly used for Amsterdam dance festivals and techno raves.
 If the weather is good, the greens fill up with people who bring their barbecue and children play in the paddling pool.